Spousal Maintenance Lawyers Sydney

 If you’re divorcing, or separating from your de facto spouse, you may be required to pay (or entitled to receive) spousal maintenance.
 Spousal maintenance is often sought when a spouse cannot support themselves adequately on their own and the other spouse has the income to do so.

-Spousal maintenance is similar to child support, but for the spouse rather than the children.
-It assists them to meet their reasonable costs of living, such as groceries, utilities and essential medical costs.
+Spousal maintenance is similar to child support, but for the spouse rather than the children, for the future needs of your former spouse.
+It assists them in meeting their reasonable costs of living, such as groceries, utilities, and essential medical costs.
 You can receive spousal support maintenance whether you were married or in a de facto relationship.
 It can be paid periodically or as a lump sum, depending on the circumstances.

 It’s also important to note that spousal support is not an automatic right.
 But if one spouse is in need of financial support and it can be established that the other has a means or is able to provide that support, then an application to the court can be made.